Set up Google reCAPTCHA

 - Test with Google's test keys first — before going live, use the test keys (listed above) to verify your integration works.
 Test keys always pass, so you can confirm the flow without worrying about scores or challenges.

-- You can check score distributions — log in to the reCAPTCHA admin console to see what scores your visitors are getting.
+- You can check score distributions — log in to the Google Cloud Console → reCAPTCHA to see what scores your visitors are getting.
 This helps you tune the threshold.

 - Add both domains — if you use both a custom HTML form on your site and a hosted form on formblade.com, add both domains in the Google admin console.